LaBackDoor/lab-website/_posts/2025-10-21-ai-threat-hunting-lab-core-network-online.md

 With the traditional security foundation set, the next phase will be the most exciting—integrating the **AI/LLM components**.

-The bottom section of the diagram—the **LiteLLM Gateway**, **Local LLM Inference Server**, **MCP**, and **Vector Database** — represents the core architecture for our **target application** we will be securing.
+The bottom section of the diagram—the **LiteLLM Gateway**, **Local LLM Inference Server**, **MCP**, and **Vector Database**—represents the core architecture for our *target application* we will be securing.
 The coming weeks will be spent deciding on the specific software/models for these roles and getting them wired into the network.

 This was a short but important update.
 The lab has a heartbeat!
 Stay tuned for next week as we start configuring the first AI component.